vitorgalvao/shutdown-timer-workflow/README.md

 Configure the timer in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 You can also set apps to close before shutdown, so they do not reopen on next login.

-To trigger an immediate shutdown or restart, use the respective the keywords (defaults: `shutdown`, `restart`).
+To trigger an immediate shutdown or restart, use the respective keywords (defaults: `shutdown`, `restart`).